jarrodtaylor/hypertext/README.md

 =========
 HyperText is a CLI for building simple, static sites.

-Using an up-to-date version of macOS, download the latest executable from the [releases page][releases] and add it to your path.
+Using an up-to-date version of macOS, [download the latest executable][executable] and add it to your path.

 > You might be able to build and run HyperText on Linux.
 I haven't tried it yet.